Compatible Crypto Wallets

 Wallets without the required networks

-Wallets that cannot connect to Base, Solana, Bitcoin mainnet, or Lightning (as applicable) cannot be used for those tenders.
-For USDC, wallets must support Base mainnet or Solana mainnet, since test flows also use live networks and assets.
+Wallets that cannot connect to Base, Solana, Bitcoin mainnet, or Lightning, as applicable, cannot be used for those tenders.
+For USDC, wallets must support Base mainnet or Solana mainnet, since Sandbox and Production both use live networks and assets.

 Last updated